Tax on property income in Myanmar

-Taxable rental income is computed by deducting income-generating expenses from the gross income.
+Rental income earned by nonresident foreigners is taxed at a flat rate of 10%.Taxable rental income is computed by deducting income-generating expenses from the gross income.
 However, when it comes to income from immovable property, no depreciation allowance can be deducted.

-Capital gains realized by nonresident foreigners from the sale of immovable property are taxed at a flat rate of 40%.
+Capital gains realized by nonresident foreigners from the sale of immovable property are taxed at a flat rate of 10%.
 Taxable capital gains are computed by deducting acquisition costs and transaction costs from the sales proceeds.

 Property taxes are levied on the property´s annual value or the property´s anticipated gross rent if it is leased unfurnished.
 The property´s annual value is determined by the local authorities where the property is located.